berops/claudie/docs/input-manifest/example.md

     #         secretRef:    # Secret reference specification, holding private key which will be used to SSH into the node (as root).
     #           name:       # Name of the secret resource.
     #           namespace:  # Namespace of the secret resource.
+    #     labels:           # Map of custom user defined labels for this nodepool.
+This field is optional and is ignored if used in Loadbalancer cluster. (optional)
+    #     taints:           # Array of custom user defined taints for this nodepool.
+This field is optional and is ignored if used in Loadbalancer cluster. (optional)
+    #       - key:          # The taint key to be applied to a node.
+    #         value:        # The taint value corresponding to the taint key.
+    #         effect:       # The effect of the taint on pods that do not tolerate the taint.
     #
     # Example definitions
     static: